 Foxhunting attire reflects the age-old traditions of our sport, but that tradition is firmly based upon practicality.
 The attire that the Wentworth Hunt follows is intended to keep riders comfortable and safe in all weather and conditions.
 We ask members and guests to dress modestly and uniformly as a sign of respect for the traditions of the sport, for our dedicated huntsman, masters, and field leaders, for our faithful horses and hounds, and for our very generous landowners.

 We are very happy to welcome new riders to our hunt and are proud to have a reputation as a very inviting hunt.
 Before you come out with us, please read the following information about foxhunting attire and click here to read about hunting etiquette.
-If you have any questions about the tack and attire that would be most appropriate out of what you already own, please feel free to contact us to discuss options.
+If you have any questions about the tack and attire that would be most appropriate out of what you already own (we do make exceptions!), please feel free to contact us to discuss options.
 We are happy to help and look forward to seeing you at our next hunt!

-Formal season (October and November) is the best reflection of foxhunting tradition when riders are turned out in their hunting finest.
+Fall Formal Season, October and November, is the best reflection of foxhunting tradition when riders are turned out in their hunting finest.